1. Prepare the Image dataset

-- The model keeps training, wait to finish it!
+- The model keeps training; wait to finish it!

 6. Evaluate your model

-To check how your model is training, best is to check it on Tensorboard.
-So, open another new terminal is the same main folder and write:
+To check how your model is training, the best is to check it on Tensorboard.
+So, open another new terminal in the same main folder and write:

 Above are graphs of all losses used in the training process, the most important is

 7. Test custom model

 detection_custom.py script.
-And change your test image_path respectively.
-For this dataset I again took two random images from google, and tried to detect car license plate:
+And change your test respectively.
+For this dataset, I again took two random images from google and tried to detect car license plates: